 The Science Behind EMDR: How It Works and Why

 When we experience distressing events, our brains sometimes struggle to process them properly.
-Eye Movement Desensitization and Reprocessing (EMDR) therapy helps our minds heal from these experiences.
+Eye Movement Desensitization and Reprocessing (EMDR) helps our minds process these experiences.
 But how exactly does it work?
 This article explains the science behind EMDR in straightforward terms.

-The Basics: What Happens in Our Brains During Trauma
+The Basics: What Happens in Our Brains During Stressful Experiences

 Memory Storage Gone Wrong